louismrose/VersionControlLecture/README.md

 to *discard* the changes!
 That's already useful.
 No matter how many changes we make to a file we can always go back to a previous version.

-For now let's commit the changes to README

-* As an exercise, add README to the commit, then commit the changes.
+As an exercise, stage (hint: add) the Readme.txt file and commit the changes to the repository.
+Don't do anything with the newFile.

+x) Say that the newFile we created is a file we don't need to version or share.
+However, it annoyingly appears everytime you type `git status`.
+In order to tell git to ignore this file you need to add its filename to a special file that is called .gitignore .
+Let's do it.

-    Do not add newFile to the commit.
+Type the following to the terminal:

-As you make more changes have 'newFile' always appear when you call `git status`.
-The way to avoid this is by making a .gitignore file.
-This contains a list of regular expressions that tell git which files to ignore.
-So

-* Add newFile to .gitignore

 ~~~
 echo "newFile" > .gitignore
 ~~~

+This command creates a new file named .gitignore and adds the line "newFile" into it.
+The same could be done by using your favorite text editor (i.e. create a new text file, write newFile in it, close and save it as ".gitignore".
+NB.: In some cases the operating system will automatically add the .txt extension to your .gitignore file renaming it to .gitignore.txt.
+This will not work as git won't see the file.
+Make sure that your file has an empty name and the .gitignore extention.
+If you don't know how to make it work please ask one of us :) )

-If you run `git status` you'll see that git is telling you that .gitignore is not being tracked, but you'll also notice that there is no mention of newFile!
+If you now run `git status` you'll see that git is telling you that .gitignore is not being tracked, but you'll also notice that there is no mention of newFile!

-* Tell git to track .gitignore and commit.
+xi) Tell git to track .gitignore and commit this file to the repository.

-At this point, you have the basics of git for single person use.
-We'll get to multi-person use soon